 These sturdy-looking birds have founded their popularity as a bantam on their exceptional yielding abilities.

-Not only does the Ameraucana lay unique blue eggs, but it is one of the few breeds to consistently lay around 4 eggs per week, almost year-round.
-You’ll see that they may stop laying by late November or early December, and get back on the saddle by January.
+Not only does the Ameraucana chicken lay unique blue eggs, but it is one of the few birds to lay around four eggs per week, almost year-round.
+You’ll see that they may stop laying by late November or early December and get back on the saddle by January.

-Ameraucanas are friendly and energetic birds that benefit from part time ranging rather than full confinement.
+Ameraucanas are friendly and energetic birds that benefit from part-time ranging rather than total confinement.

-At the moment, the American Poultry Association has recognized 8 varieties of Ameraucana bantams including the Blue, Wheaten, and Brown Red.
+Currently, the American Poultry Association has recognized eight varieties of Ameraucana bantam chickens, including the Blue, Wheaten, and Brown Red.

 2. Brahma – The Fuzzy-Legged

-Named after the Brahmaputra River in India, these unconventional, fuzzy-legged birds make for a favoured family pet because of their docile temperament.
+Named after the Brahmaputra River in India, these unconventional, fuzzy-legged birds make for a favored family pet because of their docile temperament.